-If the exam is taking place at your school, college, or university, make sure you know exactly which room or hall it’s in, and how to get there.
+If the exam is taking place at your school or college, make sure you know exactly which room or hall it’s in, and how to get there.

 If it’s in a different location, make sure you look the place up on Google Maps and plan your route there so you don’t get lost on the way, including looking at any buses or trains you might have to catch to get there.

 shawn_o1 says: "Relax.
 Arrive on time for the exam.
-Before the exam talk to friends if any, assure them and be assured yourself."
+Before the exam talk to friends, assure them and be assured yourself."